 Two: message volume varies wildly.
 Chatbase's 500-credit Hobby tier is tight.
 A single visitor session with 5 back-and-forth exchanges uses 5 credits.
 At 100 engaged visitors per month, you're near the limit before the month ends.

-Three: there's no free permanent tier on most platforms. saavos has one (50 messages/month, no expiry).
-Chatbase's free tier deletes bots after 14 days of inactivity.
+Three: evaluation paths differ a lot. saavos has a no-card dashboard preview before paid install.
+Chatbase's no-card preview deletes bots after 14 days of inactivity.
 SiteGPT has a 7-day trial then it's $39 or nothing.

-The free tier question is real.
+The no-card preview question is real.
 Most small SaaS founders want to test the thing on their actual site before paying anything.

-saavos, Chatbase, FastBots, and Tidio all have free tiers.
+saavos, Chatbase, FastBots, and Tidio all have evaluation paths.
 But they're not equivalent.

-saavos free: 50 messages/month, one bot, Claude Haiku, no expiry.
+saavos preview: dashboard preview, one bot, Claude Haiku, no expiry.
 You can embed it on your production site and watch real visitors use it indefinitely.
 The only limit is volume.

 Chatbase free: 50 message credits, one chatbot — but bots delete after 14 days of inactivity.
 If you set it up and forget about it for two weeks, the bot is gone and you rebuild from scratch.
 Good for an active evaluation sprint; unreliable as a permanent tool.